Avanade/Beef/tools/Beef.CodeGen.Core/README.md

 - `Operation` - [YAML/JSON](../../docs/Entity-Operation-Config.md)
 - `Parameter` - [YAML/JSON](../../docs/Entity-Parameter-Config.md)

-The Entity configuration supported filenames are, in the order in which they are searched by the code generator: `entity.beef-5.yaml` and `entity.beef-5.json`.
+The Entity configuration supported filenames are, in the order in which they are searched by the code generator:
+- `entity.beef-5.yaml` and `entity.beef-5.json`.

 The Entity configuration is defined by a schema, YAML/JSON-based [entity.beef.json](../../tools/Beef.CodeGen.Core/Schema/entity.beef.json).
 This schema should be used within the likes of Visual Studio when editing to enable real-time validation and basic intellisense capabilities.

 There are two additional configuration files that share the same schema:
 - [Reference Data](./../../docs/Reference-Data.md) - used to define (configure) the _Beef_-specific Reference Data.
-Supported filenames are in the order in which they are searched by the code generator: `refdata.beef-5.yaml` and `refdata.beef-5.json`.
+Supported filenames are in the order in which they are searched by the code generator:
+    - `refdata.beef-5.yaml` and `refdata.beef-5.json`.

 - Data Model - used to define (configure) basic data model .NET classes typically used to represent internal/backend contracts that do not require the full funcionality of a _Beef_ entity.
-Supported filenames are in the order in which they are searched by the code generator: `datamodel.beef-5.yaml` and `datamodel.beef-5.json`.
+Supported filenames are in the order in which they are searched by the code generator:
+    - `datamodel.beef-5.yaml` and `datamodel.beef-5.json`.

+Additionally, secondary configuration files `*.entity.beef-5.yaml`, `*.refdata.beef-5.yaml`, `*.datamodel.beef-5.yaml` can be added to the project (including within subfolders) that will be automatically merged into the corresponding primary `entity.beef-5.yaml`, `refdata.beef-5.yaml`, `datamodel.beef-5.yaml` files respectively.
+The secondary files only support a single root `entities` property/node that merges into the primary's equivalent.
+This allows the configuration to be broken up logically to minimize challenges related to overall file size and complexity, and minimize potential developer merge conflicts, etc.

 <br/>